nestauk/flow-temp-toolkit/src/principles/1-introducing-the-concept.md

       <li>This could equate to up to £155 a year when the price cap increases in October. </li>

-      <li>If half of UK homes reduced their flow temperature so that their boilers were condensing it would result in a 1% reduction in the carbon emitted by households. </li>
+      <li>If half of UK homes with combi boilers reduced their flow temperature so that their boilers were condensing it would result in a 1% reduction in the carbon emitted by households.  </li>

       </ul>
   - title: Reassure that comfort won’t be affected